rgrams/Lemonia/README.md

   - **Shooter itself**

-      Another shooter that looks just like the player.
-If player kills it then a explotion will happen and reset the stage and score.
+      Another shooter that looks just like the player without weapon and walks slower towards player.
+If player kills it then an explotion will happen and reset the stage and score.
 If you manage to keep it alive and kills other enemy after countdown then it will shake your hand (play a sprite scene) and give you a *confident boost*.
 While having this *confident boost*, the player will then face massive waves of spawned enemy and becomes invisible for 3 seconds. enermy that touched it will explode (mario super star).

 - **Misc** :